 In a typical interview with NHS, you will talk to a small panel of interviewers.
-They will ask you three types of questions:
+This applies to all nine pay bands, both England and Scotland.
+The people from the panel will ask you three types of questions:

 - Second group consists of so called screening, or personal questions.
 Your answers to these questions tells them more about your personality, who you are, what you want to achieve in your life, what motivates you in work, and basically whether you are a right kind of person for the job.
 You will get at least some of these questions in all interviews with NHS–regardless of the job, and whether you have any previous experience.

 - The last group consists in situational questions.
 They will outline various situations that may happen in your job (conflict with a patient, emergency replacement, misunderstanding of your language, loss of motivation, etc), trying to understand your attitude to work, to patients, and basically how you’d react in any of the situations.
 You will get some situational questions in nearly every interview with NHS, but the number and complexity depends on the job you apply for.

 In this article I will give you some advice on how to answer questions from each group.
 Enjoy!

 Tell us something more about your last job.